 Performance studies is a diverse and interdisciplinary field with scholarship representing a range of specialties in the humanities and social sciences, as well as occasionally the sciences.
 In light of this, a variety of undergraduate degrees are acceptable as long as the admissions statement includes a clear intention to pursue performance studies at the graduate level.

 Can I pursue a doctorate while living outside of the San Francisco Bay Area?

-Because students take courses on campus for the first three years and teach regularly in the program, it is not possible to pursue our doctoral program on a commuter basis.
-In the summers and in the fourth or fifth years, students whose research requires national or international travel are certainly allowed to relocate for an appropriate period of time.
+Because students take courses on campus for the first two-three years and teach regularly in the program, it is not possible to pursue our doctoral program on a commuter basis.
+In the summers and in the fourth or later years, students whose research requires national or international travel are certainly allowed to relocate for an appropriate period of time.

 Is there financial support for conference or research travel?